xwu99/OAP/docs/OAP-User-Guide.md

    In this case file systems are generated for 2 numa nodes, which can be checked by "numactl --hardware".
 For a different number of numa nodes, a corresponding number of namespaces should be created to assure correct file system paths mapping to numa nodes.

 - [Memkind](http://memkind.github.io/memkind/) library installed on every cluster worker node.
-Use the latest Memkind version.
-Compile Memkind based on your system or place our pre-built binary of [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.4.4/libmemkind.so.0) for x86 64bit CentOS Linux in the `/lib64/`directory of each worker node in cluster.
-The Memkind library depends on libnuma at the runtime, so it must already exist in the worker node system.
+Compile Memkind based on your system or directly place our pre-built binary of [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v0.7.0-spark-2.4.4/libmemkind.so.0) for x86 64bit CentOS Linux in the `/lib64/`directory of each worker node in cluster.
+Memkind is still upgrading steadily, this pre-built binary version is based on Memkind until commit id 526b59887e.
+   The Memkind library depends on `libnuma` at the runtime, so it must already exist in the worker node system.

-   Build memkind lib from source:
+   Build the latest memkind lib from source:

    ```
    git clone https://github.com/memkind/memkind